If you’ve ever felt lost and confused when facing a whole row of skincare products, this one is for you.

 Serums are one of the most concentrated skin care products you can buy – which means a lot more bang for your buck!
 They last a long time and are chock full of active ingredients that sink straight into your skin!

 If you’re using one, this is the time for your serum.
 Usually, just a few drops will be enough for your face and neck.
 I really love skin serums and have seen such a tremendous difference in my skin.
+I change the serum based on whether it’s nighttime or daytime.

 I actually wrote an entire post on what serums are for, what kind of serum you would want for your skin, various highly-rated skin serums in different price points and more.